atykhonov/emacs-howdoi/README.md

-Emacs interface to the `howdoi` command line tool.
+Howdoi.el -- instant coding answers via Emacs.
 ============

-howdoi - instant coding answers via the command line (https://github.com/gleitz/howdoi).

-emacs-howdoi.el - interface to this tool.

-This package allows to use `howdoi` command line utility from whithin GNU Emacs.
-This utility needs to be installed and needs to be located somewhere in the PATH (so GNU Emacs will be able to find and use it).
+Do you find yourself constantly Googling for how to do basic programing tasks?
+Suppose you want to know how to format a date in bash.
+Why open your browser and read through blogs when you can just M-x howdoi-query RET format date bash

+Howdoi.el is a way to query Stack Overflow directly from the Emacs and get back the most upvoted answer to the first question that comes up for that query.

 Installation
 ============

-First of all `howdoi` command line utility must be installed.

-The utility and more information about usage and installation you can find here: https://github.com/gleitz/howdoi

-Then copy howdoi.el file to the ~/.emacs.d/ folder and put the line
+Copy howdoi.el file to the ~/.emacs.d/ folder and put the line

     (load-file "~/.emacs.d/howdoi.el")